stfxecutables/model_variance/drafts/details.md

 ### Repeat Accuracy Ranges

-By ignoring within-repetition patterns, the gross summaries hide *a lot*.
+By ignoring within-repetition patterns, the gross summaries hide some interesting relationships:

 ![Repeat Accuracy range distributions](anneal_acc_ranges__violin.png)
 ![Repeat Accuracy range distributions](vehicle_acc_ranges__violin.png)

-**Distribution of accuracy ranges across repeats**: Each column shows a different hparam perturbation scheme.
+**Above: Distribution of accuracy ranges across repeats**: Each column shows a different hparam perturbation scheme.
 "None" indicates no perturbation, so the left-most subplot is no perturbation of any kind.
-Each repeat and combination of perturbation schemes produces a set of accuracies, which has one range (max - min).
+Each repeat and combination of perturbation schemes produces a set of accuracies, which has one range (max
+- min).
 This shows the distributions of those ranges across the 10 repeats times number of perturbation scheme combinations.
-For example, this plot suggest that the MLP and XGB are actually "most consistent" both overall, and subject to hparam perturbations.
+For example, this plot suggest that the MLP and XGB are actually "most consistent" both overall, and subject to hparam perturbations, when "consistency" is defined as "smaller repeat accuracy ranges".

-### Hparam Perturbation: Gross Error Consistencies

-I examine two ways to calculate the EC here.
-The "local" EC is the original definition, where we divide by the size of the error set union.
-I call this the "local" EC because the purpose of the division by the union here is to normalize values to be in $[0, 1]$, and the size of the union depends on the particular ("local") error set pairing.
-That is, the local EC is the IOU of the prediction errors of a pair.